motech/motech/docs/source/modules/event.rst

 #.
 Use an :code:`@MotechListener` annotation to a handler function.

-    In :doc:`Core Architecture </architecture/core_architecture>` you can find an example of use of this annotation.
+    In :doc:`Core Architecture </architecture/core_architecture>` you can find an example usage of this annotation.

 #.
 Use an OSGi :code:`EventListenerRegistry` service exposed by the event module.

 Register custom callback
 ========================

 ActiveMQ is sending events with its own retry.
+The default ActiveMQ retries will take place when the handler method fails (an exception is thrown).
+The default retries can be disabled by custom event callback service (flag returned by the failureCallback method).
 To register event callbacks you should implement an :code:`EventCallbackService` interface and expose it as OSGi service.
 Then this service name must be set in the callback field of the :code:`MotechEvent`.

 Example of a custom callback
 ----------------------------